-Statement of

-Francesco A. DeLuca, Esq., Director of Legislative Affairs On behalf of the Rhode Island Society for Human Resource Management State Chapter Submitted to the Senate Committee on Labor
+Statement of Francesco A. DeLuca, Esq., Director of Legislative Affairs On behalf of the Rhode Island Society for Human Resource Management State Chapter Submitted to the Senate Committee on Labor

-S 2467 -- AN ACT RELATING TO LABOR AND LABOR RELATIONS -- RHODE ISLAND PARENTAL AND FAMILY MEDICAL LEAVE ACT
+H 7793 -- AN ACT RELATING TO LABOR AND LABOR RELATIONS -- RHODE ISLAND PARENTAL AND FAMILY MEDICAL LEAVE ACT

-March 13, 2024
+April 9, 2024

-To the Honorable Members of the Senate Committee on Labor:
+To the Honorable Members of the House Committee on Labor:

 My name is Francesco A. DeLuca, Esq.
 I am a member of the law firm of Epstein Becker & Green, P.C., where I practice labor and employment law.
 Since 2023, I have had the honor of serving in the role of Director of Legislative Affairs for the Rhode Island Society for Human Resource Management State Chapter ("RI SHRM").
+On behalf of our members, I am grateful for the opportunity to provide the Senate Committee on Labor with this written testimony regarding H 7793 -- An Act Relating to Labor and Labor Relations -- Rhode Island Parental and Family Medical Leave Act.